Waverly, Minnesota

 Waverly is a city in Wright County, Minnesota, United States.
-The population was 1,357 at the 2010 census.
+The population was 1,900 at the 2020 census.

 History

 The framework for the City of Waverly began in 1855, when the territorial legislature passed an act organizing Wright County.
-A survey team was sent out shortly after by the government to plot the new county's divisions.
-These surveyors were greeted by established homesteaders who had already begun clearing the land and planting crops.
-Prior to European settlement, Waverly was predominantly Big Woods which included a mixture of oak, maple, basswood and hickory.
-Small portions of wet prairie existed on the eastern edge of Waverly Lake and along the western edge of present-day CSAH 8.
+Shortly thereafter, the government sent out a survey team to plot the county's divisions.
+The surveyors were greeted by established homesteaders who had already begun clearing the land and planting crops.
+Before European settlement, Waverly was predominantly Big Woods, with a mixture of oak, maple, basswood and hickory.
+Small portions of wet prairie existed on Waverly Lake's eastern edge and along the western edge of present-day CSAH 8.

-Impressed with the two lakes (Waverly and Little Waverly), available water power and the proximity of the Crow River one mile north, an entrepreneurial surveyor and his partners constructed a dam, saw mill and grist mill in 1856 at the outlet of Little Waverly Lake.
-The settlement known as Waverly Mills was beginning to take shape, as approximately three hundred acres were surveyed and platted.
-Waverly Mills was given its name after a community in Tioga County, New York, the former home of one of the partners.
-After a rough start with a bank panic, financial crash and subsequent grasshopper infestations, Waverly Mills managed to survive.
-Its saw and grist milling industry help to establish a store, post office and log church with a cemetery at this location.
+Impressed by the two lakes (Waverly and Little Waverly), available water power and the proximity of the Crow River, an entrepreneurial surveyor and his partners constructed a dam, sawmill, and grist mill in 1856 at the outlet of Little Waverly Lake.
+The settlement known as Waverly Mills began to take shape as approximately 300 acres were surveyed and platted.
+Waverly Mills's name came deom a community in Tioga County, New York, the former home of one of the partners.
+After a rough start with a bank panic, financial crash, and grasshopper infestations, Waverly Mills survived.
+Its milling industry helped establish a store, post office, and log church with a cemetery at this location.

-The village was formerly called Waverly Station to distinguish it from Old Waverly, a pioneer village which in the early days flourished about a mile away.
-Waverly Station was laid out by the railroad company on their land in the southwest quarter of section 33, at about the time that regular trains commenced operating in this locality in 1868.
-A railroad station was erected that year, and a grain house the next.
-The first store was opened by T. R. Barrett, who operated it for a few years, and then changed it to a hotel under the name of the Keystone House.
+The village was formerly called Waverly Station to distinguish it from Old Waverly, a pioneer village that had flourished about a mile away.
+Waverly Station was laid out by the railroad company on its land in the southwest quarter of section 33 around the time regular trains began operating there in 1868.
+A railroad station was erected that year, and a grain house in 1869.
+The first store was opened by T. R. Barrett, who operated it for a few years, then changed it to a hotel called the Keystone House.

-Among the lodges in the early 1900s were the Knights of Columbus, the Catholic Order of Foresters, the Modern Woodmen of America, the Modern Brotherhood of America, the Ancient Order of United Workmen, the Royal Neighbors of America, and others.
+Among the local lodges in the early 1900s were the Knights of Columbus, the Catholic Order of Foresters, the Modern Woodmen of America, the Modern Brotherhood of America, the Ancient Order of United Workmen, and the Royal Neighbors of America.

-The school which once stood where the current Humphrey Elementary School now stands was built in 1905 and was composed of a brick structure, two stories high, with a basement; and run by four teachers.
-In addition to a complete course, the school taught manual training and music.
+The school that once stood where Humphrey Elementary now stands was built in 1905 out of brick.
+It was two stories high, with a basement, and run by four teachers.
+In addition to a standard curriculum, the school taught manual training and music.